autocrypt/protected-headers/draft-protected-headers.in.md

  RFC8174:
 --- abstract

-This document describes a common strategy to extend the cryptographic protections provided by PGP/MIME, etc. to protect message headers in addition to message bodies.
+This document describes a common strategy to extend the end-to-end cryptographic protections provided by PGP/MIME, etc. to protect message headers in addition to message bodies.
 In addition to protecting the authenticity and integrity of headers via signatures, it also describes how to preserve the confidentiality of the Subject header.

 --- middle